Nanobot Adapter

 GovernedToolRegistry that is a drop-in replacement for nanobot's

-ToolRegistry, wrapping every tool execution with governance checks.
+ToolRegistry, wrapping every tool execution with runtime checks.

 Getting Started